 Ambient Airlines was kinda-sorta inspired by Virgin Atlantic Airlines, but not entirely.

-Peter Armitage isn’t Sir Richard Branson, but if they were to run into each other at some fashionable event in London or New York, I have no doubt they’d get along famously.
+Peter Armitage is not Sir Richard Branson.
+But if the two were ever to run into each other at some upscale event in London or New York, I have no doubt they’d get along quite famously.

 All liveries depicted in this article were conceived and drawn by the Author.

-Aria aircraft templates displayed in this article are fictional aircraft, whose original templates were drawn by the Author.
-These templates are not currently available for public purchase, but may be made available at a later date.
+All Aria aircraft templates displayed in this article are fictional aircraft, whose original templates were drawn by the Author.

 Route Maps were created using Great Circle Map.